warren-bank/mirror-XMail-mail-server/Readme.txt

 	[DefaultSmtpPerms]
 	This list SMTP permissions assigned to users looked up inside MAILUSERS.TAB during SMTP authentication.
 	It also defines the permissions for users authenticated with SMTP after POP3.

+	[CustMapsList]
+	This is a list a user can use to set custom maps checking.
+The list has the given ( strict ) format :

+	maps-root:code,maps-root:code...

+	Where  maps-root  is the root for the dns query ( ie. dialups.mail-abuse.org. ) and the code can be :

+	1	= the connection is drooped soon
+	0	= the connection is kept alive but only authenticated users can send mail -S	= the peer can send messages but a delay of S seconds will be introduced between commands

 	[SMTP-RDNSCheck]
 	Indicate if XMail must do an RDNS lookup before accepting a incoming SMTP connection.